yashineonline/gmoon/robotics/humanoid_RL.md

 ---

-## ✅ Simulation 7 added: Inverse RL for Implicit Suppression
+## ✅ Simulation 7: Inverse RL for Implicit Suppression

 🔍 What it does:
 Uses expert trajectories to train a reward model via a discriminator